Jonquel Jones’ Absence Reveals Her MVP-Level Impact on New York Liberty

 The startling downturn in the team's defense amid Jones' absence does not end there.
 In the last six games without Jones, the Liberty hold a defensive rating of 107.2.
 Before this stretch, that rating sat at 92.3.

 Against Seattle Sunday, it was a similar story.
-The Storm outscored the Liberty 44-28 in the paint, with Nneka Ogwumike, Gabby Williams, and Ezi Magbegor taking full advantage of Jones’ absence by all reaching double-figures.
+The Storm outscored the Liberty 44-28 in the paint, with Nneka Ogwumike, Gabby Williams, and Ezi Magbegor taking full advantage of Jones being out by all reaching double-figures.

 The Liberty also struggled down low on the offensive end against a Seattle team that frequently switched defensively, something head coach Sandy Brondello attributed to Jones’ absence.